SiriusCyrus/Len-s-Slice/README.md

-# Len-s-Slice
+# Codecademy
-Len's Slice Codecademy Python
+Len's Slice Codecademy Python 3 all the mini-projects available here